Photo from Quds Network, depicting destroyed buildings in Gaza City

 Expanding protection, despite every obstacle

-Ending the status quo and breaking the blockade on protection
+Ending the status quo and breaking the blockade

 Voices from the grave – why we must be heard